Maryam Pirband: Silence

 This short film was directed and written by Maryam Pirpand.
 It was nominated in 6 national and international film festivals.
 She won ″Best Female Director Award″ at Action On Film International Film Festival for Directing.

 Dance with me

-This short film also was directed and written by Maryam Pirpand.
+This short film also was directed and written by Maryam Pirband.
 It was nominated in 8 national and international film festivals such as 2012 Cannes Film Festival and Duhok International Film Festival.